 For any student (degree-seeking and non-degree-seeking) taking a course-for-credit or audit, attendance is required (see Class Attendance).
-Auditing students do not participate in classroom discussions and do not submit work for grading.
-No academic credit is awarded for an audited course.
-Audit tuition is approximately one-half of the current regular tuition.
+Auditing students do not

 A student currently taking a course on an audit basis may petition through the Office of the Registrar to switch to a course-for-credit basis.
 However, such petitions must be submitted and approved prior to the add/drop period for the respective academic program.